bus710/sulcata/README.md

 ```

 - Install Kobuki packages ([see also](http://wiki.ros.org/turtlebot))
+These packackges provides several features for both running and sumulating Kobuki.
 ```
 sudo apt-get install ros-indigo-kobuki*
 ```

 - Install urg_node package ([see also](http://wiki.ros.org/urg_node))
+Although this package is designed for 2D LRF sensor, you can leverage for your Konect2
 ```
 sudo apt-get install ros-indigo-urg-node
 ```

 - Install depthimage-to-laserscan package ([see also](http://wiki.ros.org/depthimage_to_laserscan))
+This package is the key to convert Kinect's 3D data to 2D data to make map around your robot.
 ```
 sudo apt-get install ros-indigo-depthimage-to-laserscan
 ```

 - Install rosbook_kobuki repository ([see also](https://github.com/oroca/rosbook_kobuki.git))
+This package, which is developed by Dr.Pyo, is the core of various Kobuki based SLAM and navigation projects.
 ```
 cs
 git clone https://github.com/oroca/rosbook_kobuki.git